vongong/CheatSheets/Azure/Network.md

 - past: connect vnet via site-to-site (S2S) VPN or ExpressRoute - each have problems
   - S2S - IPSEC - slow throughput
   - ExpressRoute - Meet box in different site - Latency issue
-- vnet peering - connect to each other via backbone.
+- vnet peering - connect to each other via backbone. on ms backbone
+  - no IP overlap
+  - connect multiple vnets
+  - not transitive; in hub and spoke
+  - or they can be?
+    - add Azure Firewall/Virtual Applicance in hub.
+    - spoke have Az Firewall as next hop - with route tables
+    - or virtual network manager

+## onprem connectivity